Skip to main content

 Hello!

-This weekend, I finally wrapped up the "Q2 2023 – Apr-Jun" iteration and cut a new 1.0.0-alpha.2 release of Secutils.dev.
-Admittedly, this release was delayed "a bit" (well, almost 3 weeks delay, that happens) since I needed slightly more time to prepare the "Resources tracker" functionality for the general public.
+This weekend, I finally wrapped up the "Q2 2023 - Apr-Jun" iteration and cut a new 1.0.0-alpha.2 release of Secutils.dev.
+Admittedly, this release was delayed "a bit" (well, almost 3 weeks delay, that happens) since I needed slightly more time to prepare the "Page tracker" functionality for the general public.
 I tried to explain why it wasn't a trivial task in the "Detecting changes in JavaScript and CSS isn't an easy task" series of posts (part 1, part 2, part 3).
 Check them out!

-If you want to learn more about the "Resources tracker" functionality, I encourage you to start from this guide.
+If you want to learn more about the "Page tracker" functionality, I encourage you to start from this guide.
 For your convenience, I'm also attaching a short video clip here demonstrating how it works using a "fake" HTML page backed by the "Responders" feature.
 For the rest of the changes included in this release, please refer to the full changelog at secutils@v1.0.0-alpha.2.

 How is it to build something in public?